johnnyguitarFP/suncalc/README.md

 SunCalc++
 =========

-SunCalc++ is a lazy translation of SunCalc to C++, this was primarily intended for use within UE4 however I have also translated the functions to native C++.
-No support from me, I don't care what you do with this code, etc. Original readme follows this paragraph.
+SunCalc++ is a translation of SunCalc to C++, this was primarily intended for use as a third party library within UE4.
+I only include <math.h> and <time.h> so it should be fairly portable.
+No support from me, I don't care what you do with this code as long as you follow the original license, etc.

+Original readme follows this paragraph.

 SunCalc
 =======